openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 > **NOTE**: For TensorFlow, use the `tensorflow2` value as much as possible.
 The `tensorflow` value is provided only for compatibility reasons.

-For more details, see <https://pypi.org/project/openvino-dev/>.
+For system requirements and more detailed steps, see <https://pypi.org/project/openvino-dev>.

 ## For C++ Developers